mgechev/blog.mgechev.com/content/post/2017-09-16-developing-simple-interpreter-transpiler-compiler-tutorial.md

 3 * (2 - (1 + 3 + 4))
 ```

-Now, after we have understanding of the semantics, lets start with the front end of the compiler!
+Now, after we have understanding of the semantics, let's start with the front end of the compiler!

 _**Note**: Similar prefix expressions can be simply evaluated with a stack-based algorithm, however, in this case we'll focus on concepts rather than implementation._